Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The diversion via Buckingham Gate was withdrawn in 1989, and the Waterloo to Victoria section was transferred to new Red Arrow route 511 in 1991; this section is now covered by the 211.
 Before long proposals were drawn up to withdraw the route, but London General, the operator, was determined to keep it.
 They persuaded LRT to let them continue to run it on a cash basis, with a Travelcard-holders’ special fare of 50p.
 Complaints from passengers about the arrangement, and the fast-approaching privatisation, forced LRT to bring it inside the ordinary network – a rare example of the operator getting its own way!
 More modern Metroriders subsequently replaced the OVs.

 In February 1993, the route was diverted between South Kensington and Kensington High Street via Earl’s Court, covering the Old Brompton Road section of withdrawn route 349 – the main part of the 349 was covered by route 319, while route 70 was diverted from Kensington High Street to South Kensington to serve Queen’s Gate.
-The route was, along with route 211, awarded as a 7 year contract to National Express to start in July 1998.
-They set up a division called Travel London, initially based at the Stewart's Lane rail depot where their Gatwick Express rail franchise operates from.
+The route was, along with route 211, awarded as a 7 year contract to National Express to start in July 1998 using new low-floor Optare Solos.
+NEx set up a division called Travel London, initially based at the Stewart's Lane rail depot where its Gatwick Express rail franchise operated from.

 After a couple of years it was discovered that using railway premises for an operational bus operation breached the relevant planned use regulations, and Wandsworth council declined to grant planning permission.
-Not having won any further routes National Express decided to dispose of the operation, selling it to Limebourne who had a (legitimate!) base next door.
-Subsequently, Limebourne sold their bus operation to Connex.
+Not having won any further routes National Express decided to dispose of the operation, selling it to Limebourne which had a (legitimate!) base right next door.
+Subsequently, Limebourne sold its bus operation to Connex.
 Connex in turn, having lost its two rail franchises, decided to pull out of the UK altogether, and sold the operation on to ...
 National Express!
-Thus Travel London has been re-born, and indeed re-acquired the C1 and the Solos that were still running it, which were still in the original Travel London livery!
+Thus Travel London was re-born, and indeed re-acquired the C1 and the Solos that were still running it, which were still in the original Travel London livery!
+National Express subsequently sold the operation yet again, to NedRailways which re-branded it as Abellio London.
+A new contract in 2005 saw the Solos replaced by low-floor Darts, and operation transferred to Walworth garage in November 2006.

-As mentioned earlier the route has had an extension from Kensington to Shepherd's Bush, starting from 6 January 2007.
-This is technically a diversion as some stops in Kensington High Street are no longer served.
-The purpose of the extension was to serve the Blythe Road area, but difficulties with the narrow roads mean the route is currently running direct via Holland Road.
-Whether this can be resolved remains to be seen.
-The route is also supposed to be extended to White City when the bus station opens in the new shopping complex; the current terminal arrangements are less than ideal, with buses having to circumnavigate Shepherd's Bush Green twice to get to and from the bus stand, although at certain times of day buses are permitted to stand in Transdev's Shepherd's Bush garage.
+The C1 has had two further extensions, firstly from Kensington to Shepherd's Bush, starting from 6 January 2007.
+This was technically a diversion, as some stops in Kensington High Street are no longer served.
+The purpose of the extension was to serve the Blythe Road area, but difficulties with the narrow roads mean the route is currently running direct via Holland Road, and it seems unlikely to be diverted to the originally planned route.
+The route was further extended (again, technically a diversion) to White City on 29 November 2008, where a new bus station opened to serve the new shopping complex; the previous terminal arrangements were less than ideal, with buses having to circumnavigate Shepherd's Bush Green twice to get to and from the bus stand, although at certain times of day buses were permitted to stand in Transdev's Shepherd's Bush garage.

 Navigation